Bdóte: Fort Snelling concentration camp

 While Bdote is the origin story of the Dakota people, it is also the site of their forced exile from Minnesota.
 The Fort Snelling Dakota concentration camp at Bdote was a temporary holding facility for Dakota women, children, and elders who surrendered to the U.S. military after the Dakota War of 1862.
 The camp was on the banks of the Minnesota River, near the fort.
 It was established in November 1862 and held about 1,700 Dakota people.
-The conditions in the camp were miserable, and between 130 and 300 Dakota people died died from disease and malnutrition.
+The conditions in the camp were miserable, and between 130 and 300 Dakota people died from disease and malnutrition.
 Dakota leader Gabriel Renville wrote: "We were so crowded and confined that an epidemic broke out among us and children were dying day and night.
 Amid all this sickness and these great tribulations, it seemed doubtful at night whether a person would be alive in the morning".

 In December 1862, the U.S. military built a wooden stockade around the camp.
 The stockade was about 12 feet high and enclosed an area of two or three acres.
 The Dakota people were forced to live inside the stockade and not allowed to leave.
 The camp was guarded by soldiers from the Sixth, Seventh, and Tenth Minnesota Volunteer Infantry Regiments.
 The soldiers were responsible for controlling movement in and out of the camp.

 Episcopalian Bishop Henry Benjamin Whipple advocated for the imprisoned Dakota people, and Reverend John Poage Williamson, who lived among the Dakota his whole life, joined them in the ordeal and remained with them as they were exiled into South Dakota.
 The concentration camp at Fort Snelling closed in May 1863 and the Dakota people who survived the camp were then exiled from Minnesota to the Crow Creek Reservation in South Dakota.